-Successful seed germination is one of the key factors to a great garden.
+Successful seed germination is one of the key factors in a great garden.

 In order to start seeds and care for the transplants, it’s important to have an adequate amount of protected growing space and the correct equipment.